The BCA Math Team ran its first student-led informational session on Math Research for

 - Presentation/writeup

-- Contributes to math knowledge, writeups can be submitted to journals
+- Contributes to math knowledge, writeups can be

 - However, lots of prerequisites